What is the Fibo System?

-The panels are a composite of three sheets that are bonded together with a thermosetting glue under pressure:
+The panels are a composite of three sheets that are bonded together with a thermo-setting glue under pressure.
+These layers are:

--High pressure laminate (HPL) is the décor outward face of the panel.
-HPL is sheets of decorative ‘Kraft Paper’ impregnated with liquid resin.
-The paper and resin are bonded with heat and as the name suggests under high pressure to create a very hard surface.
+High pressure laminate (HPL) forming the decorative outward face of the panel.
+HPL are made from sheets of decorative ‘Kraft Paper’ impregnated with resin.
+The paper and resin are bonded with heat and as the name suggests under high pressure, creating a very hard surface.

--On the back of the panel is a laminate vapour barrier.
+The back of the panel has a final layer that acts as a vapour barrier.

 What is an Aqualock?

-It’s a patented tongue and groove system invented and developed by Fibo AS in Norway; the patent reference is WO/2006/083175 ‘A Method of Machining Fibre Boards’ (Link to page).
+It’s a patented tongue and groove system invented and developed by Fibo AS in Norway; patent reference WO/2006/083175 ‘A Method of Machining Fibre Boards’.
 Fibo wall panels have an Aqualock tongue and groove machined into the long sides of each panel.
 The tongue is designed to lock into groove to create a near seamless and watertight joint.
 The Aqualock also makes joining panels together easy and prevents separation as the panels expand and contract.

 Why do some panels look and feel like tiling?

-The CNC machine creates many different tile configurations and ‘grout line’ widths.
-Standard grout line widths are 1.8, 2.5 and 3.5 mm.
+Fibo offers more than a dozen different tile configurations and ‘grout line’ widths.
+Standard grout line widths are 1.8 and 3.5 mm.

 Do all panels have the tiling effect?

-No. Panels are milled by Fibo after they are assembled and can be supplied un-milled without any grout line effect.
+No. Panels are milled by Fibo after they are assembled and can be supplied plain without any grout line effect.

 Does the Milling process only create a tile effect?